 A: If you are a stockholder of record and you do not cast your vote, no votes will be cast on your behalf on any of the items of business at the Annual Meeting.
 If you are a stockholder of record and you properly sign and return your proxy card, your shares will be voted as you direct.
-If no instructions are indicated on such proxy card and you are a stockholder of record, shares represented by the proxy will be voted in the manner recommended by the Board on all matters presented in this proxy statement, namely "FOR" all five of the director nominees, "FOR" the ratification of the appointment of Plante & Moran PLLC as our independent registered public accounting firm, "FOR" the approval of the amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 50,000,000 to 75,000,000; "FOR" the approval of the amendment to the Xtant Medical Holdings, Inc. 2018 Equity Incentive Plan to increase the number of shares available for issuance by 1,500,000, "FOR" the approval, on an advisory basis, of the compensation of the executive officers named in this proxy statement; and for the approval, on an advisory basis, of the "ONE YEAR" frequency of advisory votes to approve executive compensation.
+If no instructions are indicated on such proxy card and you are a stockholder of record, shares represented by the proxy will be voted in the manner recommended by the Board on all matters presented in this proxy statement, namely "FOR" all six of the director nominees, "FOR" the ratification of the appointment of Plante & Moran, PLLC as our independent registered public accounting firm, "FOR" the approval of the Xtant Medical Holdings, Inc. Amended and Restated 2018 Equity Incentive Plan, and "FOR" the approval, on an advisory basis, of the compensation of the executive officers named in this proxy statement.